Monads for framed torsion-free sheaves on multi-blow-ups of the projective plane: The construction of the monad

+\item[(ii)]\textnormal{The fact that we restrict to blow-ups of $\mathbb{P}^{2}$ made at distinct points, excluding the case of iterated blow-ups, is a technical assumption, and not a conceptual one.
+Without it the construction of explicit ADHM type data would be considerably more complicated.
+In this general case, one can have a monad, associated to $\mathcal{E}$ with the same conditions as in the theorem above, in which the first and last terms are non-trivial extensions of the form rather then being direct sums, as given by \cite[Proposition 1.5]{Buch} in the case of bundles.
+This is because, for any $i,$ one has $\h^{1}(\tilde{\mathbb{P}},\mathcal{O}(0,-E_{i}))\neq0.$ So in what follows we will still be considering only the case of multiple blow-ups at distinct points. } \end{itemize} \end{rmk}

-In order to study the moduli space we are interested in, we need to know if families of such monads behave well in describing families of torsion free sheaves; We start by reminding the following$^{4}$:
+In order to study the moduli space of framed torsion-free sheaves on $\tilde{\mathbb{P}}$ through monads, we need to know if families of monads of the type we are considering behave well in describing families of torsion-free sheaves; we start by reminding the following: